MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowshostmessenger_postmessagetoreceiver_901016500.md

 # Windows.Security.Isolation.IsolatedWindowsHostMessenger.PostMessageToReceiver

 ## -description

-Post a message from the Isolated Windows Environment to the receiver that is registered on the host side.
+**Deprecated.** Post a message from the Isolated Windows Environment to the receiver that is registered on the host side.

 ## -parameters

 ### -param receiverId

 GUID for message receiver.

 ### -param message

 IVectorView

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples